 Vanilla.
 Try to use a quality paste if possible to enhance the vanilla flavor.
 Beans really accent it well.
 However, vanilla extract is also fine.

 Chocolate Chips.
-I love Ghiradelli's or Enjoylife mini chips.
-However, you can also make your own.
-Here is my own homemade chocolate chip recipe pictured below.
+I use mini chocolate chips.
+Dairy-free versions can be found by these brands, Ghiradelli's or Enjoylife.
+Or you can also make your own.
+My own homemade chocolate chip recipe is pictured below.

-STEP 1: Rinse the beans, warm the cashew butter in the microwave for 30 seconds.
-Add to a high speed blender.
-Blend until creamy.
-Add the rest of the ingredients.
+Step 1: Rinse the beans, and if on the dry-side, warm the cashew butter in the microwave for 30 seconds.
+Add all ingredients except the chocolate chips to a blender.
 Blend until creamy.

 Recipe Tips